formerly known as Cinnamon Woods

 The Germantown Park Community, (formerly known as Cinnamon Woods) was built during the late 1970s and is comprised of 684 quadraplex housing units.
 Many of them still had the original home exterior comprised of T-1-11 wood, which is a high maintenance material which requires a frequent painting schedule.
 The community’s original color scheme included rustic hues of brown, gold or burgundy.
 The colors and wood materials were designed to complement the heavily wooded park environment.
 However, these exteriors had become worn in appearance and in disrepair over the years.

-Through its Focus Neighborhood Assistance Program, the Department of Housing and Community Affairs (DHCA) established a partnership with the homeowners association in which the Division of Community Development extended the Department’s Exterior Home Improvement Program to homeowners in the community who were eligible for Community Development Block Grant (CDBG) funds.
-DHCA’s Exterior Home Improvement Program at Cinnamon Woods includes painting of exterior home trim, installation of vinyl siding, replacement of rotted wood elements with low maintenance cladding, and the repair or replacement of rotted wood fences and sheds.
+Through its Focus Neighborhood Assistance Program, the Department of Housing and Community Affairs (DHCA) established a partnership with the HOA in which the Division of Community Development extended the Department’s Exterior Home Improvement Program to homeowners in the community who were income-eligible for Community Development Block Grant (CDBG) funds.
+DHCA’s Exterior Home Improvement Program at Germantown Park included painting of exterior home trim, installation of vinyl siding, replacement of rotted wood elements with low maintenance cladding, and the repair or replacement of rotted wood fences and sheds.